CherryDev-Arch/CherryDev-Arch/README.md

 ## 📝 Career

 As previously stated, I'm teaching myself all kinds of development, and I aim to work remotely and occasionally livestream some coding sessions to streaming and video sharing platforms like Twitch and YouTube.
-I hope to eventually be based in Qinngorput, Nuuk, and I want to one day live the life I want to live, as a niqabi Muslim developer.
+I hope to eventually be based in Makkah, Saudi Arabia, the holy city of Islam and I want to one day live the life I want to live, as a niqabi Muslim developer.
 Who knows, maybe one day I will create my own kernel like Linus Torvalds.

 ## 🔗 Socials